geofmureithi-zz/broker/README.md

 * Very performant with a low memory footprint that uses about 20MB and 1 CPU thread
 * Under 500 lines of code
 * Ships as a [Linux Snap](https://snapcraft.io/broker) or [Rust Crate](https://crates.io/crates/broker)
-* Real-time Event Stream via SSE
+* Secure Real-time Event Stream via SSE - requires the use of [broker-client](https://www.npmjs.com/package/broker-client)
 * Has CORS support
 * Provides user authentication with JWTs and Bcrypt(ed) passwords
 * Handles future events via Epoch UNIX timestamp